coding2share/ReproducibilityToolkit/README.md

 # Modules

-To view the modules, download the .zip file of the repository and extract all contents.
+To view the modules, click on 'Clone or download,' download the .zip file, and extract all contents.

 If you prefer to read online:
 1. Click on one of the html files